siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

 Changing these customizations at a later time is possible, but in many circumstances it can require a hard fork of your asset chain.
 In general, it is best to have your asset chain's parameters finalized before decentralizing the ownership of your coin.
 Should you discover a need to change these parameters after the fact, please reach out to our development team for assistance.

-### A Note About Low-Activity Blockchains

-The Komodo security system, dPoW, functions best for asset chains that are being actively used.
-If there is an end-user performing a transaction every minute on average, dPoW should function as normal.
-This includes hashing the asset chain's most recent state and inserting it into the KMD blockchain every ten to twenty minutes on average (and from there, a hash protecting this data is soon pushed into the Bitcoin blockchain).

-Many blockchains will not be used on a regular basis, however.
-The developers also may not elect to have any block rewards that would act as an incentive for miners to maintain activity on the chain.

-It is not economically efficient to notarize every single block that occurs.
-Therefore Komodo's dPoW security system requires several blocks to be generated before a notarization takes place.
-Without activity or miners, the notarization process naturally will stall.

-This creates a situation which is easily remedied, but only if the developer is proactive to maintain activity on their chain.
-We advise asset-chain developers who do not expect frequent transaction volume to ensure activity at crucial moments.
-If a transaction occurs on the blockchain from an end-user, for which notarization security is required, a simple solution can be to have a node running a script to watch for such transactions.
-When the transaction enters the mempool, the node can perform minimum-amount transactions until the end-user's transaction is notarized, and then the script can cease activity.

-The amount it costs the developer to perform these occasional minimum-amount transactions is far cheaper than what it would cost the developer to have the asset chain notarized every ten to twenty minutes on an inactive chain.

 ## ac_name

 <aside class="warning">